Archive for the ‘SQL Server 2005’ Category

 This becomes rather a problem on SQL Server installations, where having a lot of available memory is quite beneficial.

 It’s worth mentioning at this point that 64-bit systems don’t suffer from the same memory limitations as 32-bit systems, so much of this article is irrelevant if your system is running on a 64-bit edition of Windows.
-The issue we’re talking about here is that 32 bit systems can ordinarily access only 4GB of RAM in total, which under default conditions means that your SQL Server instance can only access 2GB of useful RAM for its own needs.
+The issue we’re talking about here is that 32 bit systems can ordinarily access only 4GB of RAM in total, which under default conditions means that your SQL Server instance can only access 2GB of useful RAM for its own needs, and putting one of these in your development laptop is quite pointless.

 However, it is possible to grant access to more memory, but it does depend on a number of conditions.